Will Brennan: Who hasn't? Michael Myers. It's like 20 years ago?

 - Celebrity Paradox: One of the college students watches Scream 2.
 Even though the first Scream showed Halloween being played.

-- Character Development: Laurie Strode, who goes from a Distressed Damsel to a badass Action Girl in this movie!
-Hell, she even provides the page image!
+- Character Development: Laurie Strode, who goes from a Damsel in Distress to a badass Action Girl in this movie!
+She even provides the page image!

 - Dangerous Key Fumble: Molly does this as Michael closes in.

 - Death by Sex: Downplayed.
 Charlie and Sarah joke about having sex and get killed - more than Molly and John who survive.
 Will is also more keen to do it with Laurie than she is, and he gets killed.